Audit Committee Charter

 - Overseeing compliance with the requirements of the SEC for disclosure of auditor's services and audit committee members, member qualifications and activities;

-- Providing a report for inclusion in the Company's proxy statement in accordance with the rules and regulations of the SEC; and
+- Providing a report for inclusion in the Company's proxy statement in accordance with the rules and regulations of the SEC;

 The Audit Committee shall meet at least once each fiscal quarter.
 The Audit Committee may meet either in person or telephonically, and at such times and places as the Audit Committee determines.
 The Audit Committee may establish its own meeting schedule, which it shall provide to the Board.
 The Audit Committee may invite to its meetings other Board members, Company management and such other persons as the Audit Committee deems appropriate in order to carry out its responsibilities.
+The chairperson of the Audit Committee shall preside at each meeting; if a chairperson is not designated or present, an acting chair may be designated by the Audit Committee members present.

 The Audit Committee shall meet separately with the Chief Executive Officer and separately with the Chief Financial Officer of the Company at such times as it deems appropriate to review the financial affairs of the Company.
 The Audit Committee will meet separately with the independent auditors of the Company and separately with the head of internal audit, at such times as it deems appropriate, but not less than quarterly.